 Alternative Nursing Careers

 Nursing is one of the most diverse professions in the field of health care, with the nurse role expanding far beyond hospital walls.
+With so many different health care institutions and settings in need of nurses, you’ll be able to find a career that suits your interests and fits your ideal work-life balance.
 In fact, there are several alternative nursing careers out there that you may not even be aware of such as these five:

 1. Flight Nurse